lightning/bolts/04-onion-routing.md

 	var nextHmac [hmacSize]byte

 	// Compute the routing information for each hop along with a
-	// MAC of the routing info using the shared key for that hop. for i := numHops - 1; i >= 0; i-- {
+	// MAC of the routing information using the shared key for that hop. for i := numHops - 1; i >= 0; i-- {
 		rhoKey := generateKey("rho", hopSharedSecrets[i])
 		muKey := generateKey("mu", hopSharedSecrets[i])

 		hopsData[i].HMAC = nextHmac

-		// Shift and obfuscate routing info
+		// Shift and obfuscate routing information
 		streamBytes := generateCipherStream(rhoKey, numStreamBytes)

 		rightShift(mixHeader[:], hopDataSize)